mlavi/hugo/content/post/ten_steps_from_pets_to_cattle.md

 <!--more-->
 # Under Construction #

-The following pictures are from my notebook and outline this article.
+The following pictures in the [Postscript](#postscript) are from my notebook and outline this article.
+Please return back in a week to see how I flesh out the presentation.

-Please return back while to see how I flesh out the presentation.
+# Overview #

 January 25, 2017: I gave a Calm deep dive session to my peers at Nutanix, and there were two topic requests that shed light into the DevOps world